awsdocs/amazon-aurora-user-guide/doc_source/aurora-poc.md

  To have more choices on the **Monitoring** tab, enable Enhanced Monitoring and Performance Insights in the cluster settings\.
 You can also enable those choices later if you didn't choose them when setting up the cluster\.

  To measure performance, you rely mostly on the charts showing activity for the whole Aurora cluster\.
 You can verify whether the Aurora Replicas have similar load and response times\.
-You can also see how the work is split up between the read\-write primary instance and the read\-only Aurora Replicas\.
+You can also see how the work is split up between the read/write primary instance and the read\-only Aurora Replicas\.
 If there is some imbalance between the DB instances or an issue affecting only one DB instance, you can examine the **Monitoring** tab for that specific instance\.

  After the environment and the actual workload are set up to emulate your production application, you can measure how well Aurora performs\.
 The most important questions to answer are as follows:
 +  How many queries per second is Aurora processing?
 You can examine the **Throughput** metrics to see the figures for various kinds of operations\.